 If you want something to take out, just be aware that each counter has a separate queue and your purchases, including anything you have from the café, will be added to your tab.
 When you’re done, queue again to pay at the till by the door.

-For more help with that, check out: How to order like a local in cafés in Portugal
+For more help with that, check out: How to order like a local at restaurants and cafés in Portugal

 Rua Jorge Anjinho, 7.
 Open daily from 8 am to 8 pm.

 Cross over the Santa Clara bridge from downtown Coimbra and turn left just before Portugal dos Pequenitos to find one of my favourite places to go for a drink.

 As the name suggests, Galeria functions as an arts space as well as a bar.
 It’s inside an old house so there are plenty of cute rooms, all decorated differently with original artwork on the walls.
 There’s even a workshop and craft shop downstairs plus a space for live bands and performances.

 The outdoor terrace is a great place to admire the view of Coimbra from with various seating areas and options so have a wander before you pick your spot.

 Rua António Augusto Gonçalves, 67.
 Open from 2 pm every day, check their Facebook page for more details and current events: Galeria Santa Clara Bar

 BEFORE YOU GO...